LucasOCastro/ECSLib/README.md

 }
 ```

-An entity can be constructed as following.
-The Entity name should be **UNIQUE** amongst all other entity definitons.
+An entity definition can be constructed as following.
+The Definition name should be **UNIQUE** amongst all other entity definitons.
 ```xml
 <Defs>
     <MyEntityName>